-Other operational considerations when designing the SCA layout include the SCA dike height and the size and location of stormwater basins.
+Other operational considerations when designing the SCA layout include the SCA dike height and the size and location of the SCA basins.
 The SCA dikes are required to contain the filtrate water from the geotextile tubes.
-In addition, the SCA dikes combined with the stormwater basins are required to prevent surface water from running onto or off of the SCA (see Figure 4.1 for basin locations).
-Specifically, the ability to contain a 25-year, 24-hour storm without overtopping the SCA dikes or stormwater basins was evaluated.
-The selection of dike height and stormwater basin size are discussed in more detail in Section 4.3.4.
+In addition, the SCA dikes combined with the basins are required to prevent surface water from running onto or off of the SCA (see Figure 4.1 for basin locations).
+Specifically, the ability to contain a 25-year, 24-hour storm without overtopping the SCA dikes or basins was evaluated.
+The selection of dike height and basin size are discussed in more detail in Section 4.3.4.

-The potential need for a temporary staging area was an additional consideration in terms of operations and the layout design (see Figure 4.1 for anticipated location).
+The potential need for a debris areas and a temporary staging area were additional considerations in terms of operations and the layout design (see Figure 4.1 for anticipated location).
 Some debris will be removed from the lake prior to dredging.
-Portions of that debris will be recycled (as practical), and other portions of the debris may be placed in a temporary staging area on Wastebed 13.
+Portions of that debris will be recycled (as practical), and other portions of the debris will be placed in the SCA, as shown on Figure 4.1.
 In addition, slurry conditioning (which may be conducted prior to slurry transfer to the SCA) may include gravel and sand-sized particle separation with the resulting materials also being placed in the temporary staging area.
 During operations, these materials would be transferred to the SCA for permanent containment.
 The placement of this staging area to handle these temporary stockpiles was considered in developing the layout.
-These operational issues will be discussed in more detail in the Sediment Management Intermediate and/or Final Design.
+The overall operational requirements for the SCA will be submitted as part of other documents.
+For example, the Draft Sediment Management Final Design document contains details regarding the hydraulic dredge delivery system and the pumping system to be used to transfer geotextile tube filtrate, consolidation water, and precipitation from the SCA to the WTP, and Construction submittals, that will be submitted following the final design, will contain the description of the filling and sequencing of geotextile tubes.
+Since settlement may impact tube placement and filling, flexibility with regards to tube placement will be required during operations.